pajlads/DinkPlugin/docs/development/json-examples.md

 Note: Fields like `tasksUntilNextArea`, `pointsUntilNextRelic`, and `pointsUntilNextTrophy` can be omitted if there is no next level of progression
 (i.e., all three regions selected, all relic tiers unlocked, all trophies acquired).

+`accountType` is always `IRONMAN` for Leagues, unrelated to what the user is outside of Leagues

 ### Metadata

 <details>